 When you install a program in Windows, it may add a small program that runs when Windows starts.
 After installing a lot of software, your boot up process could become slow.
 If there are programs you don’t use much, they probably don’t need to start every time Windows does.
 You can disable startup programs manually or use the free tool CCleaner.
-You can also use Soluto to speed up boot time.

 Clean Up Unnecessary Files on Your Computer

 As you use your computer, files collect in all kinds of places.
 Windows and programs running in Windows create temporary files and log files.
 Files you have deleted may collect in the Recycle Bin, if you don’t empty it often.
 When you browse the internet, browsers create temporary files, sites put cookies on your computer, and the download history and form history grows.
 CCleaner can help you clean up your computer.
 You can set up CCleaner to automatically run on a schedule and you can also create a shortcut to run CCleaner quickly and silently.

 Windows provides a built-in Disk Cleanup tool that removes old files and temporary files to help you reclaim hard disk space and possibly speed up your PC.
 It’s a good idea to run the Disk Cleanup tool on a regular basis, such as weekly or monthly, depending on your computer usage.
 You can use the Task Scheduler in Windows to set up a task to run the Disk Cleanup tool on a set schedule.

 If you have malware, spyware, or adware on your computer, that can affect its performance.
 The articles below describe some tools that help you get rid of malware, spyware, and adware and also how to get rid of fake antivirus applications that are actually viruses in themselves.

 - How Does Spyware, Malware or Crapware Get on My Computer?

 - SUPERAntiSpyware Portable is the Must-Have Spyware Removal Tool You Need